Generalised Symmetries and Manifest Duality I: Flat Spacetime: The New Action: Self-Dual Case

-This gauge symmetry is directly analogous to the one already noted in Sen's formalism if one identifies the source that couples to the field-strength like variable in Sen's formalism (say a $(2n+1)$-form $\Omega$) to the standard one consdiered here via the usual identification using Poincar\'e lemma $\star J = \d \Omega $.
-In quantum theory, the action does not need to be exactly invariant, and one can relax the condition on $\Lambda$ to
+This gauge symmetry is directly analogous to the one already noted in Sen's formalism \citep{Sen:2015nph,Andriolo:2020ykk}.
+In the quantum theory, the action does not need to be exactly invariant, and one can relax the condition on $\Lambda$ to

-This higher-form symmetry was introduced in the original papers to capture the case of type IIB SUGRA where the self-dual RR $5$-form flux couples to other form fields via Chern-Simons term that has a typical transformation property under the gauge transformation of the Kalb-Ramond and the RR $2$-form potential.
-However, we will see that this higher-form symmetry can also be interpreted as the ``Dirac veto'' when one dimensionally reduces this theory over a torus to $4n$-dimensions to obtain a EM duality invariant theory.
+This higher-form symmetry was introduced in the original papers to capture the case of Type IIB SUGRA where the self-dual RR $5$-form flux couples to other form fields via Chern-Simons term that has a typical transformation property under the gauge transformation of the Kalb-Ramond and the RR $2$-form potential.
+However, we will see that this higher-form symmetry can also be interpreted as the generalised symmetry based interpretation of ``Dirac veto'' \citep{Hull:2024uwz} when one dimensionally reduces this theory over a torus to $4n$-dimensions to obtain an electric-magnetic duality invariant theory.

-Finally, we turn to the most crucial higher-form global symmetry of the free action which is \textit{not} present in Sen's formalism.
-This is captured by a self-dual, harmonic $(2n+1)$-form parameter $h$, and only the potential transforms non-trivially under this as \footnote{Throughout this paper we denote the adjoint of the exterior derivative operator as $d^\dagger$.}

-Now we see the merit of keeping the boundary term in the action due to which the action is exactly invariant.
-Otherwise, the action would be invariant only after disregarding a total derivative term.
-This is, of course, not a cause of concern in flat manifolds, however, it is better to keep the action exactly invariant under this symmetry in anticipation of possible subtleties involving spacetime with boundaries.
-This higher-form symmetry should be compared with the much discussed magnetic or electric higher-form symmetries of the Maxwell-like theory.
-In fact, as we will see in the next section, the same Maxwell-like action can be used to describe the dynamics of a standard $2n$-form gauge field or a self-dual one.
-Which is the physical degrees of freedom is then fixed not by gauge symmetry alone, but also the demand the free action has which specific higher-form symmetry.
+In summary, our new action subsumes all the (gauge) symmetries of Sen's formalism, while introducing additional ones that will be essential in ensuring that no new degrees of freedom are introduced.
+This result, along with the decoupling of the shadow sector, is most rigorously established in the Hamiltonian framework, to which we now turn.